Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Choose the binary that matches the BioC version to build (see links in "Other builds" section if you need the latest R devel binary).

+If updating R, uninstall the current R before running the installer:
+- Open the Control Panel
+- Click on Uninstall a program
+- Make sure you pick up the correct R in case there is more than one instance!
+Then go in the File Explorer and remove `D:\biocbuild\bbs-3.12-bioc\R`.

 When running the installer:
 - Ignore warning about the current user not being an admin
 - Select destination location `D:\biocbuild\bbs-3.12-bioc\R`